 and click OK.
 You will get a warning, which you can dismiss with the Yes button.

 Earlier AR Soft RAMdisk

-The free AR Soft RAMdisk software (available to members of the MSG-1 Yahoo group) appears to function correctly under Windows Vista, provided that you tell Vista that the program is a Windows 2000 one.
+The free AR Soft RAMdisk software (available to members of the MSG-1 self-help group) appears to function correctly under Windows Vista, provided that you tell Vista that the program is a Windows 2000 one.
 You do this with the following steps.

 First, select the file, and right-click it.
 In the screen-shot below you will see I have named the file arsoft-ramdisk-setup.exe, as there are rather a large number of files named setup.exe!
 Select the Properties item from the pop-up menu.

 Within the Properties dialog, select the Compatibility tab, and from the drop-down list select Windows 2000, and click on OK.

 Once you have set the setup program's compatibility, you need to run it in Administrator mode.
 Right click the setup program, and select Run as Administrator.